cmu-phil/py-tetrad/README.md

 # Install

-1. It is necessary to install a JDK.
+1. It is necessary to have a JDK installed for version 9+.
 See our Wiki article, [Setting up Java for Tetrad](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

 1. type ``echo $JAVA_HOME``in a terminal to see if this is already set to your JDK.
 On Windows, it should already be set if you've installed Java.
 On Mac, it should be set to the latest JDK installed.
 If it's not set, you'll need to [set JAVA_HOME](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux#:~:text=On%20the%20Desktop%2C%20right%2Dclick,Variable%20value%20and%20click%20OK.) to the path of the Java installation you want to use for py-tetrad.

-1. Make sure you are using the latest Python--at least 3.5--as required by JPype; if not, [update it](https://www.pythoncentral.io/how-to-update-python/).
+1. It is also necessary (for JPype) to have Python 3.5+ installed.
+Here is how to [update Python](https://www.pythoncentral.io/how-to-update-python/) if you need to.

 1. We use causal-learn.
 For installation instructions, see the [Docs for the causal-learn package](https://causal-learn.readthedocs.io/en/latest/).